FrappeFortyTwo/skychat/README.md

 * `help` : List help commands.

 ## How long it took ?
-It took close to 9 hours to finish the task completely including researching, coding and documenting.
+It took close to 10 hours to finish the task completely including researching, coding, documenting and everything else.